n1nj4sec/pr0cks-py/README.md

 # pr0cks
-python script to transparently forward all TCP and DNS traffic through a socks4/socks5/HTTP_CONNECT proxy (like ssh -D) using iptables -j REDIRECT target
+python script to transparently forward all TCP and DNS traffic through a socks / HTTPS proxy (CONNECT) (like ssh -D) using iptables -j REDIRECT target

 ## Features :
 - set up a local transparent proxy compatible with socks4 socks5 and HTTP CONNECT proxies allowing to forward any TCP traffic transparently using iptables
 - set up a local transparent DNS proxy translating UDP port 53 requests to TCP allowing DNS traffic to go through a proxy without UDP support (like ssh -D option)